Vova-Professor/NetherOS/README.md

 ## TODO

-- **Desktop screen** -> something to actually land on after login
+- Upgrade Apps

+- Add File System

+- Add more apps!

 ---

 ## Credits
-Wallpapers belong to their original authors -> links are in the top-right corner of the lock screen.
+Wallpapers belong to their original authors -> links are in the top-right corner of the lock screen and settings app.